-It is extremely remarkable in a very challenging and competitive financial market, that over the past year Community Bank Keilor East has continued to substantially grow our footings.
-Total business held by Community Bank Keilor East at the end of the financial year was over \$200 million, which was a fantastic yearly growth of \$39m, which is our best ever result.
-I would sincerely like to congratulate Tina Ballos our Branch Manager and her marvellous branch team of Leanne, Nancy, Angela, Sophie & Pam who have again achieved this wonderful result for the company and shareholders.
-Their valuable staff achievements are to be acknowledged by the directors, shareholders and community groups for their continued commitment and determination for our branch to succeed.
+It has been quite a remarkable and very challenging year for our branch staff in an ultra-competitive financial environment, however our branch over the past year has continued to grow.
+Total business held by Community Bank Keilor East at the end of the financial year was over \$236 million which is an amazing result.
+I would sincerely like to congratulate Tina Ballos our Branch Manager and her marvellous branch team (Nancy Perri, Leanne Dawson, Pam Wingrave, Stephanie Weeks, Maree Matagi & Zaina Kattan) who again achieved this wonderful result for the company and shareholders.
+It was most unfortunate and saddened that Angela Tzenessidis retired after many years of wonderful service to the company.
+Their valuable staff achievements and winning the Western Region Sales Award is acknowledged by the directors, shareholders and community groups who value their continued commitment and determination for our branch to succeed.
+Maree Mataji joined our company through a new WestVic training initiative program and we hope she may have a long association with our branch.
+While Tina Ballos unfortunately was on extended leave for a period of a few months, I would like to congratulate all staff for their efforts to maintain our high standards under difficult circumstances.
+Especially, I would like to acknowledge Nancy Perri who took over as acting Branch Manager in Tina's absence.

-During the ongoing Covid-19 crisis we had many other major banks and Bendigo Bank branches nearby, either close down or reduced their opening hours.
-Our branch remained open as normal from Monday - Friday, however, we did close on Saturday mornings and hopefully that service may resume.
-Friendly customer service, competitive Bendigo Bank banking products and our ongoing relationship development with community groups has been the catalyst for our enhanced financial position.
-Creating and developing a genuine & meaningful community relationship has definitely enhanced the Community Bank branch's reputation.
+While Covid influenced opening hours for many bank branches, Community Bank Keilor East has been able to remain unchanged and opened as normal from Monday - Friday.
+This emphasises and reinforces to all stakeholders our ongoing commitment to our community.
+Furthermore, friendly personalised customer service, competitive Bendigo Bank banking products and our ongoing engagement with new community groups has been the catalyst for our improved financial position.
+Creating and developing a genuine & meaningful community relationship has definitely enhanced our branch's reputation.